LockBlock-dev/LockBot/README.md

 • Run the bot by doing `node index.js`

+• You can configure default prefix and default language in [config.json](/config.json)

+• To add any language, just go to [languages](/languages) folder, create a .json file and name with the ISO 3166-1 norm.
+Exemple : [en.json](/core/languages/en.json) for the international english.

 ## Potential bugs

 • When the bot doesnt have settings for guilds (if no one talked yet), `say` command can crashes with a JSON parse error.
 In the future i'll do this part with a Database.